-With regions as domain, survey operations for 2020 SOF ran from 08 to 31 October 2020, and covered 44,257 eligible sample households, of these 3,709 households have Overseas Filipino Workers.
+With regions as domain, survey operations for October 2021 LFS with SOF rider questions ran from 08 to 30 October 2021, which covered 44,157 eligible sample households, of these, 4,270 households had Overseas Filipino Workers.

 d.
 Limitations of the Survey